make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [knowc](https://github.com/knowc) for assisting with support for Hydrotherm Dynamic/X8 Gen 6 water heaters.
 - [Waz-Cpt](https://github.com/Waz-Cpt) for contributing support for a dual dimmer module.
 - [wizu](https://gitub.com/wizu) for contributing improvements to NAC AP470 purifier.
+- [xeroski](https://github.com/xeroski) for assisting with support for Kerui JS-P162 300W cameras.